Study the contributions of S, P, and D-wave resonances to the quasi-two-body decays $B^{0}_{s} \rightarrow \psi(3686,3770)K\pi$ in perturbative QCD approach: Numerical results and discussions

-The comparison of the calculation results reveals a small gap between the branching ratios of the decay channels $\psi(2S)$ and $\psi(1D)$ of the S-wave, the branching ratio of the $\psi(2S)$ decay channel are $3.70$ times that of the corresponding $\psi(1D)$ decay channel.
-Moreover, the branching ratios of the $\psi(2S)$ decay channels of the P, D-wave are $21\sim30$ times larger than that of the corresponding $\psi(1D)$ decay channels.
-In our calculations, the main contribution sources of the $\psi(1D)$ decay channel of the S-wave are the non-factorized diagrams that are less affected by the decay constant changing from $f_{\psi_{(2S)}}=296^{+3}_{-2}$ {\rm MeV} to $ f_{\psi_{(1D)}}=45.8$ {\rm MeV}.
-Hence, a small gap is appeared between the branching ratios of $\psi(2S)$ and $\psi(1D)$ decay channels of the S-wave.
-However, the main contribution sources of the $\psi(1D)$ decay channels of P, D-wave are the factorized diagrams that are greatly affected by the changes in decay constant, and so there is a large difference between the branching ratios of the $\psi(2S)$ and $\psi(1D)$ decay channels of the P, D-wave.
-As mentioned above, the different effects of the factorized graph and the non-factorized graph in the $\psi(1D)$ decay channels of S, P, and D-wave might be related to the differences in wave function models of scalar and vector mesons.
+In comparison, it has been found that the branching ratio of the $\psi(2S)$ decay channel is $2.76$ times that of the $\psi(1D)$ decay channel of the S-wave.
+Furthermore, the branching ratios of the $\psi(2S)$ decay modes of the P-wave and D-wave are $5.01\sim8.57$ and $21.71$ times larger than those of the $\psi(1D)$ decay modes, respectively.
+In our calculation, the main contributions of the $\psi(2S)$ and $\psi(1D)$ decay modes of the S-wave were the non-factorized diagrams, the amplitudes of which are slightly affected by the wave functions changing from $\psi(2S)$ to $\psi(1D)$, thus leading to only a small gap to appear between the branching ratios of the two decay modes of the S-wave.
+However, the amplitudes of the P, D-wave decay channels are dominated by the factorized diagrams, especially the D-wave decay channels, which are significantly affected by the change in the decay constant from $f_{\psi(2S)}$ to $f_{\psi(1D)}$.
+Thus, a large gap can be observed between the branching ratios of the $\psi(2S)$ and $\psi(1D)$ decay modes.
+As mentioned above, the different effects of the factorized and non-factorized diagrams in the decay modes of the S, P, and D-wave might be related to the differences in the wave function models about the scalar, vector, and tensor mesons.

-The calculated ratio of the branching fraction given in the experiment is an effective means to reduce errors, which is given in the Ref.~\cite{7474842015}:
+In our study, the main uncertainty in the S-wave decay modes comes from the shape parameter $\omega_{B_{s}}$.
+For the $\psi(2S)$ decay modes of the P-wave, the errors from the shape parameter and the Gegenbauer moments are very close, whereas the maximum error term for the D-wave decay modes is from the Gegenbauer moments.
+These differences can be interpreted as the range of the values of the Gegenbauer moments of the P-wave kaon-pion DAs to be larger than that of the S-wave kaon-pion DAs (for example, $\emph{B}_{1}=-0.57\pm0.13$ and $\emph{B}_{3}=-0.42\pm0.22$ for the S-wave, and $a^{\|}_{1\emph{K}^{*}}=0.2\pm0.2$ and $a^{\|}_{2\emph{K}^{*}}=0.5\pm0.5$ for the P-wave), and the single Gegenbauer moment of the D-wave dominates the twist-2 as well as twist-3 DAs in the corresponding polarization case.
+The error caused by the hard scale, $t$, is the smallest among the three error terms, attributable to the selected range$(0.9t-1.1t)$.

+The polarization fractions are defined by Eq.~(\ref{eq:exp39}), and they have been listed in Tables \ref{tab4} and \ref{tab5}.
+For the P-wave $\psi(2S)$ decay mode, the longitudinal polarization fraction is approximately $43\%$, whereas in the $\psi(1D)$ mode, it is about $10\%$, with parallel and vertical fractions being approximately equal in both modes.
+For the D-wave $\psi(2S)$ decay mode, the three polarization fractions are roughly at the same level of approximately $33\%$ but they are distinctly different in the $\psi(1D)$ mode.
+We expect additional abundant and detailed data to be obtained from future experiments so that our theoretical predictions can be accurately verified and more systematic analysis for $B^{0}_{s} \rightarrow \psi(2S,1D)\overline{\emph{K}}^{*}(\rightarrow\emph{K}^-\pi^+)$ decays can be performed.